Things to see and do to have a dream holiday in El Rompido

-El Rompido, with its fishing village atmosphere, is a spot worth discovering, since it offers everything you could ever need for a perfect holiday.
-While it is not strictly speaking a locality, since it belongs to Cartaya, this area has a charm of its own, making it unique on the Costa de la Luz.
-There are so many things to do in El Rompido just waiting to be discovered by visitors: golf, water sports, adventure sports… not forgetting the restaurants along the banks of the River Piedras, where you can enjoy the best of local gastronomy.
-It is a destination with abundant natural beauty and charm, and highly suitable as a base for exploring the rest of the Huelva coast, since there are many things to see in El Rompido.
+El Rompido is a place just waiting for you to discover it.
+This small sea district located on the Huelva coast has some corners of unparalleled beauty tucked away that are just waiting to be discovered by visitors looking for something different.
+While it is not strictly speaking a locality, since it belongs to Cartaya, this district has a very particular charm that makes it unique on the Costa de la Luz.
+There are so many things to do in El Rompido just waiting to be disovered by visitors: golf, water sports, adventure sports… not forgetting the restaurants along the banks of the River Piedras, where you can indulge in the best of local gastronomy.
+It is a destination with great natural beauty and charm, greatly suited to serving as a starting point for exploring the rest of the Huelva coast, since there are many things to see in El Rompido.

-Far from the stresses of driving, El Rompido has become a destination for those seeking nature, sun and, above all, peace and quiet, far from mass tourism.
-Here are 25 reasons not to miss it:
+Far from traffic hassles, El Rompido has become a destination for those looking for nature, sun and, above all, peace and quiet that are far from mass tourism.
+Here are some of the most interesting places you cannot miss on your itinerary during your stay in El Rompido.

 This route will take you between dunes bordering the Marismas del Odiel Marshes Nature Reserve, one of the most important wetlands in the country, to the viewpoint in the Laguna del Portil nature reserve, where we can see its rich fauna, especially waterfowl such as the mallard, the northern shoveller and the kingfisher.